 Avoiding external factors

 Seasonal allergies can happen when someone steps out.
-It happens when a person is extremely sensitive to something commonly floats around us.
+It happens when a person is extremely sensitive to something that commonly floats around us.
 For instance, dust allergy or pollen allergy is hard to avoid especially when you are residing in a city or close to nature.
 It s better to stay inside and keep the windows closed.
 Limit yourself from going on outdoor ventures unless it’s extremely necessary.
-Always wear a mask to stop pollutants and dust entering your nasal passage.
+Always wear a mask to stop pollutants and dust from entering your nasal passage.
 Smoking can increase the occurrence of allergic reactions too.

 Allergens are invisible allergy-triggering external bodies that you cannot stop from entering your home or your system.
-This is why most of the sensitive people always keep medications handy.
+This is why most of sensitive people always keep medications handy.
 The best over-the-counter medications for tackling allergic reactions are antihistamines and decongestants.
 The most common medicine that everyone suffering from an allergic reaction uses is cetirizine.
 When allergic reactions are severe, doctors prescribe steroidal sprays for relieving your nasal blockage and clearing out your breathing issues.
 It should be taken under proper medical guidance.